DaleDuiv/Employee-Tracker/README.md

 # Employee Tracker

 ## Description
-This is the Employee Tracker challenge for the week of SQL, which is a challenge that uses the command-lin aswell as utilizing a sql database.
+This is the Employee Tracker challenge for the week of SQL, which is a challenge that uses the command-line as well as utilizing a sql database.

 ## Table of Contents